Hanover Nonprofits Bolster the Community & Local Economy

 How can the business community help?
 In addition to financial and material support, nonprofits are also in need of skills-based volunteerism and network creation.
 By directly engaging with these organizations, the business community can make the connections that nonprofits need to support their mission.

-As a prime example, Hanover Habitat for Humanity (Hanover Habitat) makes a tremendous impact on the lives of homeowners by offering a “hand up” not a “handout” to hardworking families who, through no fault of their own, struggle to make ends meet.
-In its 30th year in Hanover, the organization’s work of helping to provide home ownership has direct impacts on the net worth, educational achievement, civic participation, health, and overall quality of life for Hanover citizens.
-Affordable and responsible homeownership builds brighter futures, stronger families and a stronger Hanover community.
-To date, Hanover Habitat has constructed 72 homes and regularly features the families that are now homeowners.
-In addition to various ministries in the county, Habitat is the only housing nonprofit serving Hanover.
+As a prime example, Hanover and King William Habitat for Humanity (H&KW Habitat) makes a tremendous impact on the lives of citizens by offering comprehensive assistance to hardworking families seeking home ownership with an affordable mortgage.
+Located in Hanover for more than 30 years, the organization’s work of helping to provide home ownership has direct impacts on the net worth, educational achievement, civic participation, health, and overall quality of life for Hanover citizens.
+Affordable and responsible homeownership builds brighter futures, stronger families, and a stronger Hanover community.
+To date, Habitat has constructed 78 homes and performed 61 critical repairs.
+The organization’s Critical Repairs Program offers reduced cost repairs to local homeowners to make their houses accessible, livable, and energy efficient by performing work that addresses health and safety issues or code violations such as roof repairs or replacement, critical electrical/plumbing/HVAC needs, damaged fascia, window replacement and more.

-In order to achieve its mission, Hanover Habitat relies on several funding sources.
-Established in 2005 to provide a self-sustaining funding source, the ReStore located at 9159 Atlee Road in Mechanicsville, is a nonprofit home improvement store and donation center that sells new and gently used furniture, home accessories, building materials and appliances to the public at a fraction of the retail price with proceeds from sales used to build Hanover Habitat homes.
+To achieve its mission, H&KW Habitat relies on several funding sources.
+Established in 2005 to provide a self-sustaining funding source, the ReStore located at 7199 Stonewall Parkway in Mechanicsville, is a nonprofit home improvement store and donation center that sells new and gently used furniture, home accessories, building materials and appliances to the public at a fraction of the retail price with proceeds from sales used to build Habitat homes.
 As an added benefit, the recycling of unsellable items, and evens parts of unsellable items that contain precious metals, helps to diminish landfill waste.
 Other significant funding sources include direct financial donations, scheduled recurring donations, gifts of securities and/or land, employer matching gifts, and donations of materials and labor including construction materials, tools, equipment, skilled construction labor, and office/program supplies.
 To explore various donation options, visit Hanover Habitat Donations page.